anoushnajarian/-ISupportTimnit/README.md

 @IfeomaOzoma https://twitter.com/IfeomaOzoma/status/1334354324453900290
 We're seeing - IN REAL TIME - exactly how aggressively these tech companies move against Black women.
 Do not look away from this.
 If you're at Google now please speak up about this in any way you can - especially externally if you have the safety to do so. https://twitter.com/GoogleWalkout/status/1335983204503859203
+1. Meredith Whittaker
+@mer__edith
+https://twitter.com/mer__edith/status/1334976380254228483?s=20 Dec 4, 2020 An army of lawyers + comms people worked day's on this.
+It's classic.
+Designed to rationalize discrimination as "process" and censorship as "high standards."
+Most importantly, it's meant to paint Timnit as irrational, and her work as not up to Google's expectations.
+Don't buy it

 ##### Outrage over gaslighting "year in review" by Jeff Dean
 1. Dr. Nicki Washington